 To get your on-point pillow design started, slide a white Deco Foil hot melt adhesive sheet into the triangle hole punch.
-Punch out as many triangles as you’d like for your design (we opted for 10).
+Punch out as many triangles as you’d like (we opted for 10).

 The adhesive won’t be activated until you iron it, so use this time to play with your design.
 Do you want clean rows of triangles?
 Or maybe you’re looking for a more intricate design?
 For this tutorial, we went with a simple line of triangles along opposite ends of the pillow.

 After deciding on your design, place the shapes onto the fabric with the adhesive (the rough side) face down.
-Then set your iron to the “silk/wool” setting and make sure that the steam function is turned off.
-Run the iron over the adhesive paper shapes, ensuring that each shape gets about 30 seconds of direct heat.
+Set your iron to the silk/wool setting and make sure the steam function is turned off.
+Run the iron over the adhesive paper shapes, ensuring each shape gets about 30 seconds of direct heat.

-In our photos we ironed directly on the adhesive shapes, but If you're concerned about your fabric getting burned, you can lay parchment paper over the shapes for a buffer.
-You'll find the parchment included in the Deco Foil packet.
+We ironed directly on the adhesive shapes, but If you're concerned about your fabric burning, lay parchment paper over the shapes as a buffer.
+It's typically included in the Deco Foil packet.